 And I’ve written long-form posts for this blog.

-During this process, I’ve learned a thing or 2 about writing engaging long-form content that achieves results for SaaS companies.
+During this process, I’ve learned a few things about writing engaging long-form content that achieves results for SaaS companies.

-In this guide, I’ll share some things I learned from experience and experts who create world-class content for SaaS companies.
+In this guide, I’ll share some things I learned from experience and other expert writers.

 You’ll also see examples of SaaS blogs creating successful long-form content.